manateelazycat/mrkeyboard/README.md

 * Write IRC application for hacking team communication.
 * Write english completion plugins to make my figure faster.
 * Write wifi-share for hacking at TV. ;)
-* Write image viewer to see my girl. ;)
 * Write markdown editor with previewer.
-* Write process manager to control process.
-* Write basic editor, such as language highlight, code completion.
 * Write hackable editor that powerful as emacs, then we can reach editor-strap.
 * Add welcome page.
 * Research Atom editor, steal nice feature. ;)